mendeltem/BiancaPython/README.md

 For more details on the functionalities offered by Bianca_python, you can refer to the BIANCA User Guide or the examples provided in the repository.
 Contributing

-If you would like to contribute to Bianca_python, please submit a pull request with your changes.
+If you would like to contribute to BiancaPython, please submit a pull request with your changes.
 We welcome contributions from the community and appreciate your help in making the library better.
 License

-Bianca_python is released under the MIT License.
+BiancaPython is released under the * License.
 See LICENSE for more information.
 Contact

 If you have any questions or feedback, you can reach us at uchralt.temuulen@charite.de

-Thank you for using Bianca_python!
+Thank you for using BiancaPython!
 We hope you find it useful for your brain image processing and analysis tasks.